citp/privacy-policy-historical/i/in/ino/inoutscripts.com.md

-> *The following text is extracted and transformed from the inoutscripts.com privacy policy that was archived on 2014-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140503204600id_/http%3A//www.inoutscripts.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the inoutscripts.com privacy policy that was archived on 2014-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121141937id_/http%3A//www.inoutscripts.com/privacy.php) for the most accurate reproduction.*

-# Inout Scripts - Premium PHP, MySQL, BigData(Hadoop, Hypertable) Scripts for your Website and Business
+# Inout Scripts - Premium PHP, MySQL & BigData Scripts for your Website and Business

 **What information do we collect?**
 We collect information from you when you register on our site or place an order.